 The Albert Dock is one of the most historic locations in Liverpool City Centre and a very popular tourist attraction.
 Today, the Albert Dock is home to a wide variety of stunning restaurants, bars, museums, stores, as wells as many other attractions and activities.

-Interested in seeing more of Liverpool? you can see all of these tourist attractions and many more on our Liverpool sightseeing tour complete with an expert tour guide! click here to buy tickets now
+Interested in seeing more of Liverpool?
+From the Albert Dock to the city’s musical heritage, we have compiled a list of the top things to do in Liverpool.
+You can see all of these tourist attractions and many more on our sightseeing tour complete with an expert tour guide!